Approximation Algorithm (3): Set Cover

 Random rounding

-Now, we can’t guarantee that it returns good solution.
-(It may return the solution with all $1$ inside.)
-However, we may make a guarantee for average and it is usual for approximation algorithm with random. $E[\sum\limits_{j=1}^{m} w_j X_j]$ $=$ $\sum\limits_{j=1}^{m} Pr[X_j = 1]$ $=$ $\sum\limits_{j=1}^{m} w_j x_j \le \operatorname{OPT}$.
+We cannot guarantee that a single round returns a good solution (it might set all $x_j = 1$).
+However, we can provide guarantees in expectation, which is standard for randomized approximation algorithms. $E[\sum\limits_{j=1}^{m} w_j X_j]$ $=$ $\sum\limits_{j=1}^{m} Pr[X_j = 1]$ $=$ $\sum\limits_{j=1}^{m} w_j x_j \le \operatorname{OPT}$.
 As a result, it gives a solution which is better than $\operatorname{OPT}$.
 However, it never can’t better than the optimal solution unless it doesn’t cover all elements in the ground set.
-Let’s check whether it really can’t cover all elements. $Pr[e_i$ not covered$]$ $=$ $\prod\limits_{j:e_i \in S_j} (1 - x_j)$ $\le$ $\prod\limits_{j:e_i \in S_j} e^{-x_j}$ $=$ $e^{-\sum_{j:e_i \in S_j} x_j}$ $\le$ $e^{-1}$ As a result, it will return a solution with non-covered elements in upper bound of $e^{-1}$.
-Which means that this algorithm highly likely returns a non-solution.
+Let’s check whether it really can’t cover all elements. $Pr[e_i$ not covered$]$ $=$ $\prod\limits_{j:e_i \in S_j} (1 - x_j)$ $\le$ $\prod\limits_{j:e_i \in S_j} e^{-x_j}$ $=$ $e^{-\sum_{j:e_i \in S_j} x_j}$ $\le$ $e^{-1}$ As a result, the probability that any given element remains uncovered is at most $e^{-1}$.
+This means the algorithm is likely to leave some elements uncovered in a single round.

-Therefore, we need some improvements.
-What if we try $c \operatorname{ln} n$ times to get $1$? $Pr[e_i$ not covered$]$ $=$ $\prod\limits_{j:e_i \in S_j} (1 - x_j)^{c \operatorname{ln} n}$ $\le$ $\prod\limits_{j:e_i \in S_j} e^{-x_j (c \operatorname{ln} n)}$ $=$ $e^{-(c \operatorname{ln} n) \sum_{j:e_i \in S_j} x_j}$ $\le$ $\frac{1}{n^c}$.
-As a result, $Pr[$ there exsits an uncovered element $]$ $\le$ $\sum\limits_{i=1}^{n}Pr[e_i$ not covered$]$ $\le$ $\frac{1}{n^{c - 1}}$.
-Now, it can show that this random algorithm can produce a feasible solution with resonably high probability.
+To fix this, we repeat the rounding $c \ln n$ times and take the union: $Pr[e_i$ not covered$]$ $=$ $\prod\limits_{j:e_i \in S_j} (1 - x_j)^{c \operatorname{ln} n}$ $\le$ $\prod\limits_{j:e_i \in S_j} e^{-x_j (c \operatorname{ln} n)}$ $=$ $e^{-(c \operatorname{ln} n) \sum_{j:e_i \in S_j} x_j}$ $\le$ $\frac{1}{n^c}$.
+As a result, $\Pr[\text{there exists an uncovered element}]$ $\le$ $\sum\limits_{i=1}^{n}\Pr[e_i \text{ not covered}]$ $\le$ $\frac{1}{n^{c-1}}$.
+This shows that the randomized algorithm produces a feasible solution with reasonably high probability.

 How about the average of the solution?
 First of all, let’s define $p(x_j)$ as the probability of “$x_j$ is included in the solution”.
 Then, $p(x_j)$ $=$ $1 - (1-x_j)^{c \operatorname{ln} n}$.
 Which makes $p(x_j)’$ $=$ $(c \operatorname{ln} n)(1 - (1-x_j)^{(c \operatorname{ln} n) - 1})$ $\le$ $c \operatorname{ln} n$.
 Which also makes $p(x_j)$ $\le$ $(c \operatorname{ln} n) x_j$.
 As a result, $E[\sum\limits_{j=1}^m w_j X_j]$ $=$ $\sum\limits_{j=1}^m w_j Pr[X_j = 1]$ $\le$ $\sum_{j=1}^m w_j (c \operatorname{ln} n) x_j$ $=$ $(c \operatorname{ln} n)\sum_{j=1}^m w_j x_j$ $\le$ $(c \operatorname{ln} n) OPT$